oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 {% img blog/spring-api-fga/oktafga-explorer.png alt:"Okta FGA model explorer" width:"900" %}{: .center-image }

-> Note: Check out the [Okta FGA Playground](https://play.fga.dev/) to play around with the model editor or see some example models for applications like Google Drive, GitHub, or Slack.
+> **Note**: Check out the [Okta FGA Playground](https://play.fga.dev/) to play around with the model editor or see some example models for applications like Google Drive, GitHub, or Slack.

 On the left menu, find the **Settings** option and copy the _Store ID_ and _Model ID_.
 In the Authorized Clients section, click on **Create Client**.
 Set the following values:

 - Client Name: **spring-api-fga**
-- Read/Write model, changes, assertions: **No**
+- Read/Write model, changes, assertions: **Yes**
 - Write and delete tuples: **Yes**
 - Read and query: **Yes**